tino-q/argtrek/rsvp-sheet-columns.md

 ### Contact Cases

 - Email not found → "Email not found in database"
-- For any changes to confirmed services → "Contact Madi on WhatsApp"
+- For any changes to confirmed services → "Contact Maddie on WhatsApp"